-- 1. Understand the basics of operating system along with the system structure. - 2.
-Describe process and threads along with their management and implementations - 3.
-Analyze the requirement for process synchronization and deadlocks handled by operating system. - 4.
-Analyze the memory management and its allocation policies. - 5.
-Categorize the storage management policies with respect to file management technologies - 6.
-Discuss the need for protection and security of the operating system
+- 1. Describe the important computer system resources and the role of operating system in their management policies and algorithms. - 2.
+Understand the process management policies and scheduling of processes by CPU. - 3.
+Analyze the requirement for process synchronization and coordination handled by operating system. - 4.
+Describe and analyze the memory management and its allocation policies. - 5.
+Categorize the storage management policies with respect to different storage management technologies - 6.
+Study the need for special purpose operating system with the advent of new emerging technologies.